PyroFlaming/titan-gate/README.md

 -   Open the public folder from browser.

-## Used fireship for comunication.
+## !!!Importat used fireship for comunication.